 The thermodynamic theory of irreversible processes was used to examine the interaction between fluxes, and the changes in conductivity under different treatments.
 The rate equations for a root membrane of unit thickness were developed as:

 Jw = LwwVw∆p + LwsRT ln C1s/C2s +LwoRT ln C1o/C2o

 Js = LswVx∆p + LssRT ln C1s/C2s + LsoRT ln C1o/C2o

 Jo = LowVw∆p + Los RT ln C1s/C2s + LooRT ln C1o/C2o

 Where: Lww, Lss, Loo are the direct transfer coefficients for water, solute , and oxygen; and Lws, Lsw, Lwo, Low, Lso, Los are the interaction or linked transfer coefficients; Vw partial molal volume (or specific volume) of water , ∆p the difference in pressure between the external solution and xylem: C1s and C2s , C1o and C2o are the salt and oxygen concentration in external solution and xylem respectively.

 Tawakol, Mohamed Sadek, "The Interaction Between Water Movement, Solute Uptake, and Respirational Energy in Plant Roots" (1967).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3605.